-School Administrators who have been granted access can access the systaem at: CSEF system.
+School Administrators who have been granted access can access the system at: CSEF system.

 Users in the CSEF School Approver role can add and delete users in the School Administrator or School Approver role at their school within the CSEF system (Administration > Maintain Role Assignments).

-New school administrators are able to obtain access to the CSEF system by completing a
+New school administrators are also able to obtain access to the CSEF system by completing a

 CSEF user access form (doc - 68.5kb).